Knowledge graphSettings

 medium

-In interviews and design reviews, it gives you a clear way to explain why weaker guarantees can sometimes be the right engineering choice.
+In interviews and architecture discussions, it gives you a clear way to explain why minimal guarantees can still be the right engineering choice.

 Practical value of this chapter